ananyab1909/ollama-summarizer/README.md

 ## API Configuration
 - The API documentation is available at [Github](https://github.com/ollama/ollama/tree/main)
-- The script is configured to send requests at [http://localhost:11434/api/chat](http://localhost:11434/api/chat)
 - Please ensure that the server is properly running before executing the script.

 ## About Me